OverviewGeographical classification: Appennino Tosco-Emiliano e Tosco-Romagnolo > Appennino Parmense > Marmagna

 WALKING APPROACH TO CAPANNA ROBERTO SCHIAFFINO

-From Lagdei Hut follow the path n.
-727, starting just near the hut and rising inside the beautiful beech-wood; after the fork with the path to Rifugio Mariotti, starting on the left at about 1400 m., the track is getting to Ponte Rotto, as named because of a broken stones-bridge.
-Carry on always on the main path, without follow the tracks starting from the main one both on the left side and on the right, reaching the wild basin lying at the footh of Monte Marmagna, Monte Braiola and Monte Orsaro triad.
+From Rifugio Lagdei follow the path n.
+727, starting just near the shelter and rising inside the beautiful beech-wood; after the fork with the path leading to Rifugio Mariotti, starting on the left at about 1400 m. of altitude, the trail is getting to Ponte Rotto, as named because of a broken stones-bridge.
+Carry on always on the main path, without following the tracks starting from the main path, both on the left side and on the right, reaching the wild basin lying at the footh of Monte Marmagna, Monte Braiola and Monte Orsaro triad.
 Here is situated the small and secluded Capanna Schiaffino m.
 1610, an emergency cabin always open (no beds).

 Main routes to the summit

-From the hut follow the right shore of the Holy Lake (SE), getting to the South end of the lake.
+From Rifugio Mariotti follow the right shore of Lago Santo (Holy Lake) - towards SE - getting to the South end of the lake.
 Here leave the path running around the lake and follow another one starting on the right and rising inside the beautiful beech-wood.
-Don’t follow the first junction on the left, neither the second one on the right by carry on the main track (n.
-723), going out from the wood and getting to a wide basin between Monte Marmagna on the right and Monte Aquilotto on the left.
-The track rises to Sella Marmagna, then it turns to right following a wide rounded ridge leading to the huge summit cross.
+Don’t follow the first junction on the left, neither the second one on the right, but keep the main trail (n.
+723), exiting the wood and getting to a wide basin between Monte Marmagna on the right and Monte Aquilotto on the left.
+The trail rises to Sella Marmagna, then turns to right, following a wide rounded ridge leading to the huge summit cross.

-Descent: along the easy and panoramic SE ridge to Marmagna Saddle and to Mariotti Hut.
+Descent: along the easy and panoramic Normal Route running on the SE ridge, leading to Marmagna Saddle and then to Mariotti Hut.

 - Rifugio Lagdei m.
 1250 – Always open, 11 beds (60 km. from Parma) Phone +390521889353; wide parking